ellenyu/Getting-Cleaning-Data/README.md

    install.packages("plyr") # needed for data frame manipulations library(plyr)

-The methods derived in this script are common R practices.
-3 helper functions were coded to help in the processing of text information and lists: secondElement, zapduplicate and translateElement.
+The methods derived in this script are common R practice.

-The translateElement is implementing a simple RegEx translation to replace shorthand scientific labeling of variables with common english full titling.

 Throughout the script, attention to variable useage and common tidy data practices were implemented.
 All data in the data frames are properly labeled, and the data aggregated to contain